2022 Kazakh unrest

-Growing discontent with the government and the previous president, Nursultan Nazarbayev, who remained the chairman of the Security Council of Kazakhstan, also influenced larger demonstrations.
-As there were no popular opposition groups against the Kazakh government, the unrest appeared to be assembled directly by citizens.
-In response, president Kassym-Jomart Tokayev declared a state of emergency in Mangystau Region and Almaty, effective from 5 January 2022.
-The Mamin Cabinet resigned the same day, and Nazarbayev himself was also removed from his position of chairman of the Security Council.
+Growing discontent with the government and former president Nursultan Nazarbayev, who remained the chairman of the Security Council of Kazakhstan, also influenced larger demonstrations.
+According to the government’s version of events, organised criminal groups hijacked peaceful protests as an attempt at a coup d’état.
+Kazakhstan’s Prosecutor General Berik Asylov stated in January 2023 that suspected organisers of the disturbances included high-ranking officials and members of organised crime groups.
+As there were no unified opposition groups against the Kazakh government, the unrest appeared to be assembled directly by citizens.
+In response, President Kassym-Jomart Tokayev declared a state of emergency in Mangystau Region and Almaty, effective from 5 January 2022.
+The Prime Minister Asqar Mamin resigned the same day, and Nazarbayev himself was also removed from his position of chairman of the Security Council.
 The state of emergency was shortly extended to the whole country.
 In response to Tokayev's request, the Collective Security Treaty Organization (CSTO) – a military alliance of Russia, Armenia, Belarus, Kyrgyzstan, Tajikistan and Kazakhstan – agreed to deploy troops in Kazakhstan.
-The aim was declared to be peacekeeping while others described it as assisting the Kazakh government in quelling the unrest.
-Putin described the intervention as a concerted effort to protect regional allies from what he described as colour revolutions instigated by foreign interference in allies' internal affairs.
+The aim was declared to be peacekeeping while some commentators described it as helping the Kazakh government in quelling the unrest.
+Russian President Vladimir Putin described the intervention as a concerted effort to protect regional allies from what he described as colour revolutions "instigated by foreign interference in allies' internal affairs".
 CSTO troops were initially deployed to government buildings in the capital city, Astana, and then guarded key infrastructure in Almaty.
+The CSTO said they did not fire a single shot while in Kazakh territory and were removed upon the first request of the Kazakh government.